-Keep in mind that if you don't enter the correct information into the machine, you will not get correct operation either.
+Keep in mind that if you don't enter the correct information into the machine, you will not get the correct operation either.
 Always review the information you've put into the machine before deciding the unit isn't working correctly or there isn't enough adjustment to provide the proper setting.

 Regardless of the Process, the PowerSet mode essentially functions the same.
 The above image is the PowerSet mode as it appears in the MIG C25 process.
 Each process is slightly different with which functions and parameters are allowed to be set, but otherwise setup procedure is nearly identical.
-Begin the setup process by using the up and down arrows (▲▼) on the left side to navigate to the "Work Thickness" (1) level.
+Begin the setup process by using the up and down arrows ($\Delta \nabla$) on the left side to navigate to the "Work" Thickness" (1) level.
 Rotate the left side adjustment knob to select the thickness of the metal you are welding, or the closest thickness/ gauge if not listed.
-Continue the setup process by using the up and down arrows (▲▼) on the right side to navigate to the "Wire Diameter" (2) (Each mode varies whether its electrode size or wire diameter that is to be selected).
+Continue the setup process by using the up and down arrows (Av) on the right side to navigate to the 'Wire Diameter" (2) (Each mode varies whether its electrode size or wire diameter that is to be selected).
 Use the right side adjustment knob to select the correct size.
-NOTICE: In some cases, selections may be limited because it is beyond the capacity of the electrode size or wire diameter to properly weld or Once the information has been entered, the machine will automatically set your welding or cutting parameters for you and will be indicated by the center adjustment bar in the stair stepped indicator below the parameter (3).
+NOTICE: If operating on 120V, some sizes and diameters will be not be allowed to be selected as it is considered beyond the capacity of the machine.
+In some cases, selections may be limited because it is beyond the capacity of the electrode size or wire diameter to properly weld or cut.

+Once the information has been entered, the machine will automatically set your welding or cutting parameters for you and will be indicated by the center adjustment bar in the stair stepped indicator below the parameter (3).
 The bar will have a 4 pointed star to indicate this is the target setting and will be highlighted green.
 If you need to fine tune the setting, the location of the green bar will move left or right down the "stairs" to the next lower level, (depending upon whether you are increasing or decreasing the value).
 If you move further than is recommended, the bar and numbered value (4) will turn red.
 If you find that you have moved too far off the suggest setting of the machine, all you will need to do is turn the adjustment knob until you are back at the center, tallest bar.
 Once you are back at the suggested setting, the white 4 pointed star will reappear.